Green wedding: Food

 Food is one important factor that affects how sustainable a wedding is.
 Some planners choose to get all their food supplied by local/organic growers to help eliminate the number of chemicals that would have been used in the growing of the food or the transportation of it.
 Also, opting for a seasonal menu ensures the food is sustainably sourced and readily available.
 Wedding cakes are generally made out of all organic ingredients as well to reduce the chemicals used in the production of the ingredients.

 Many sustainable practices that are done in green weddings are to have the leftovers composted after or to have untouched meals donated to local charities.

 Besides, entrées are also important.
 Compared with other meat, serving chicken as entrées is the least harmful to the environment.

-In some weddings, leftover food is picked up by specific organizations such as the Leftover Cuisine from these events or weddings for food donations which minimizes waste.
+In some weddings, leftover food is picked up by specific organizations such as Rescuing Leftover Cuisine from these events or weddings for food donations which minimizes waste.